dagargo/emu3bm/README.md

 $ emu4bm -s bd.wav bank
 ```

-Import a sample, set the loop enabled option and set the loop points to its entirety.
+Add a new preset from a SFZ file.

 ```
-$ emu3bm -S saw.wav bank
+$ emu3bm -S marimba.sfz
-$ emu4bm -S saw.wav bank
 ```

 Create a new preset.